 - f (Callable) -- Function to decorate.
 Can only accept python literals as arguments. - minify (bool) -- Minify cmd code prior to sending.
-Defaults to True. - register (bool) -- Assign an attribute to self. thread with same name as f.
+Defaults to True. - register (bool) -- Assign an attribute to self.thread with same name as f.
 Defaults to True. - record (bool) -- Each invocation of the executer is recorded for playback upon reconnect.
-Defaults to True.
+Defaults to True. - implementation (str) -- If supplied, the provided method will only be used if the board's implementation name matches.
+Several methods of the same name can be overloaded that support different implementations.
+Common values include "micropython", and "circuit-python".
+Defaults to an empty string, which all implementations will match to.

+'''

-class Implementation(name: str, version: Tuple[int, int, int], platform: str, emitters: Tuple[str]) Implementation dataclass detailing the device.
+class Implementation(name: str, version: Tuple[int, int, int] = (0, 0, 0), platform: str = '', emitters: Tuple[str] = ())

+'''

+Implementation dataclass detailing the device.